oracle/coherence-operator/docs/user-guide.md

 The sidecar docker image created using the JAR file containing application classes is tagged with a version number.
 The version number enables safe rolling upgrades.
 See Helm documentation for more information about safe rolling upgrades.
 The safe rolling upgrade allow you to instruct Kubernetes to replace the currently deployed version of the application classes with a different one.
 Coherence and Kubernetes ensures that this upgrade is done without any data loss or interruption of service.

+You can refer to [Change Image Version for Coherence or Application Container Using Rolling Upgrade](samples/operator/rolling-upgrade#change-image-version-for-coherence-or-application-container-using-rolling-upgrade) in the Samples.

-Assuming that you have installed the sidecar docker image using the steps detailed in the <procedure link> and the new sidecar docker image is available for the upgrade, you can use the following command to upgrade:
+Assuming that you have installed the sidecar docker image using the steps detailed in the [Deploy JAR Files](user-guide.md#deploy-jar-files) section and the new sidecar docker image is available for the upgrade, you can use the following command to upgrade:

 ```bash
 $ helm --debug upgrade coherence/coherence --name hello-example --reuse-values \